ecsec/open-ecard/INSTALL.md

   Usually the cifs are provided by a seperate artifact.
 This profile creates a 'contains everything' jar file for direct execution.

+Modules `clients/android-common`, `clients/android-lib`, `clients/mobile-lib`, `clients/ios-common`, `clients/ios-lib`
+and `packager/ios-framework`
+* `build-mobile-libs`
+  Usually, in the Open eCard build the mobile modules are excluded.
+If you want to build the mobile libraries, make sure that Java JDK 11 is used.

 Code Signing
 ------------